amplitude/amplitude-docs/content/collections/experiment/en/cohort-targeting.md

 When you target a cohort in a remote evaluation flag, the cohort is automatically synced to the *Amplitude Experiment* destination.
 For dynamic cohorts, this sync runs hourly by default.
 This means that dynamic cohorts targeted in remote evaluation aren't real-time.
 For example, if you target a cohort of users who performed a `Sign Up` event, users are targeted within an hour of performing the event--not immediately after.

-Cohorts targeted for remote evaluation may have a propagation delay on the initial sync or large change depending on the size of the difference.
-For example, syncing a cohort of 10 million users for the first time will take some time to initially sync fully.
+Cohorts targeted for remote evaluation may have a propagation delay on the initial sync or large change, depending on the size of the difference.
+For example, the first sync of 10-million-user cohort is likely to take a lot more time than later syncs.

 **Use remote evaluation cohort targeting if...**

-- You are targeting users based on user behavior or properties which aren't available in Experiment targeting segments.
+- You are targeting users based on user behavior or properties that aren't available in Experiment targeting segments.
 - You are ok with some targeting delay introduced by cohort sync intervals.

 **Don't use remote evaluation cohort targeting if...**